American Innovation and Choice Online Act

 - Served as general counsel of the National Security Agency during both the Obama and Trump administrations (2015 to 2020).

-- Recognized as a thought leader on the intersection of technology and national security, including in The New York Times, The Washington Post, and Newsweek
+- Recognized as a thought leader on the intersection of technology and national security, as a frequent contributor to CNN, MSNBC, Barron's, The New York Times, The New Yorker, The Washington Post, and Newsweek

 - Recipient of the National Intelligence Distinguished Service Medal, the Secretary of Defense Medal for Exceptional Civilian Service, and the NSA Distinguished Civilian Service Medal